Online Legal Complaint

-A copy of the founding complaint form will, accordingly, be sent by the EAAB to the respondent estate agent for comment.
+A copy of the founding complaint form will, accordingly, be sent by the PPRA to the respondent estate property practitioner for comment.

-Complainants are, thus, strongly cautioned to be as objective as possible when making the complaint and not under any circumstances to make any disparaging or defamatory remarks that could result in the respondent estate agent initiating civil action against the complainant.
+Complainants are, thus, strongly cautioned to be as objective as possible when making the complaint and not under any circumstances to make any disparaging or defamatory remarks that could result in the respondent property practitioner initiating civil action against the complainant.